blacklightpy/vaultofknowledge/Storage Blocks.md

 - HDDs generally refer to blocks as sectors
 - SSDs generally refer to blocks as pages
 - Filesystems generally refer to blocks as blocks.

+- Operating systems often use larger blocks of 4096 bytes called a "page" or an "allocation unit".
+	- A page consists of 8 sectors.
+- Modern disks are also using physical sizes or sectors of 4096 bytes.
+	- This can make the operating systems that don